Body piercing is a serious decision. Before you decide what to do, ask other teens who have piercings what they think about the whole process.

-- You have a skin irritation or an unusual lesion or a rash, lump, cut, moles, or lots of freckles (where you want to get pierced)
+- You have a skin irritation or an unusual lesion or a rash, lump, cut, moles, or lots of freckles and/or abrasions (where you want to get pierced)

-- You have diabetes, hemophilia, an auto-immune disorder, certain heart conditions, or another medical condition that might interfere with the healing process
+- You have diabetes, hemophilia, an auto-immune disorder, certain heart conditions, or other medical conditions that might interfere with the healing process

 - If a licensed professional piercer feels that it would be a bad idea

-If you’re wondering if it’s safe for you to have an oral or body piercing, you should talk to your health care provider first.
+If you’re wondering if it’s safe for you to have an oral or body piercing, you should talk to your primary care provider and/or your specialist health care provider (for example, your cardiologist).

 What are the risks of body piercing?

 The most serious risks are infections, allergic reactions, bleeding, and damage to nerves or teeth.
 Infections may be caused by hepatitis, HIV, tetanus, bacteria, and yeast.
 If the piercer washes his/her hands and uses gloves and sterile equipment and you take good care of your piercing, the risk of infection is lowered (but can still occur).